-There is not currently a uniform global carbon price.
-For example, European Union Allowances ('EUA') under the EU Emissions Trading System ('EU ETS') are currently trading at just below €60 / tonne, whilst UK Allowances under the UK Emissions Trading System ('UK ETS') are trading at just above £60 / tonne.
-Both of these prices are significantly higher than in the 'voluntary' carbon offset market.
+£60/tonne.20 Both of these prices are significantly higher than in the "voluntary" carbon offset market.
 They are also different to the price under the California cap and trade system, for example.
-The closer ICP levels are to a realistic cost that reflects the cost to the business of being consistent with the achievement of the Paris Agreement targets, for example, the more useful they will be as a guide to a company decarbonising its activities.
+The closer ICP levels are to a realistic cost that reflects the cost to the business of being consistent with the achievement of the Paris Agreement targets, for example, the more useful they will be as a guide to a company decarbonizing its activities.

-Companies can develop ICPs by undertaking the following steps:
+Companies can develop ICPs by undertaking steps discussed below.